 This condition also tends to be more common in obese cats.
 Your cat may also seem to be famished all the time as their bodies are not using the food for fuel.
 Without treatment, your cat can experience weight loss and loss of appetite.
 Vomiting, dehydration, and depression can also be symptoms of diabetes.

 Once diagnosed, feline diabetes is treatable.
 Your veterinarian can run a test that will help with the diagnosis of your cat.
 But in most cases, you will have to learn to give your cat insulin shots.
 While this condition is not curable, it can be controlled with a proper diet and medication.

 Bad teeth can lead to all sorts of problems in cats.
 And this disease is not necessarily an old cat’s disease.
 I had a few cats that had teeth pulled at 2 years old.
 Symptoms of dental issues in your cat are bad breath, weight loss, bleeding and swollen gums, loose or missing teeth and difficulty eating.

 Cats are prone to all the same dental conditions as people, such as; plaque, tartar, gingivitis, periodontitis, tooth root abscess and tooth loss.

-Regular toothbrushing and dental cleanings are the best way of reducing dental issues with your cat's teeth.
+Regular toothbrushing and dental cleanings are the best way to reduce dental issues with your cat’s teeth.
 Your cat may need to have teeth removed if they are abscessed or decayed.
 Cats can live without teeth and if they are diseased they are better off without them.

 4. Organ Failure